biogit/hugo-world/README.md

 ### Setting up on a Mac
 Mac mini (Late 2014) with OS X 10.10.5 (Yosemite)
 #### Install Homebrew
-Instructions from [Homebrew](http://brew.sh/ "Homebrew: The missing package manager for macOS") homepage executed without any problems or error messages.
+Instructions from [Homebrew](http://brew.sh/ "Homebrew: The missing package manager for macOS") homepage executed without any problems or error messages, `brew update` reported *up-to-date* status.